 Simulation of wind loads on high-rise buildings: LOHAS park in Hong Kong

 “The accurate analysis of transient flows has historically been fraught with very long computing times and high up-front costs in order to yield realistic results.
 With the release of this new Lattice-Boltzmann solver, CFD engineers no longer need to choose between speed and accuracy—and on top of that, can access it with the convenience of an entirely web-based workflow.
 We’re very excited to see our customers seize the new opportunities this technology is opening up,” said David Heiny, CEO and co-founder of SimScale.

-Companies and engineers interested in learning more about SimScale’s new GPU-based solver using the Lattice Boltzmann method can register for a free webinar here.
+Companies and engineers interested in learning more about SimScale’s new GPU-based solver using the Lattice Boltzmann method can see real-time simulation here, as well as contact our sales team directly here.